TosbackCgusBridge-Bot/CGUs-versions/Iegallery/Privacy Policy.md

 If you have a question or complaint related to Microsoft’s participation in the EU-U.S. or Swiss-U.S. Privacy Shield, we encourage you to contact us via our web form.
 For any complaints related to the Privacy Shield frameworks that cannot be resolved with Microsoft directly, we have chosen to cooperate with the relevant Data Protection Authority, or a panel established by the European DPAs for resolving disputes.
 Please contact us to be directed to the relevant DPA contacts.
 As further explained in the Privacy Shield Principles, binding arbitration is available to address residual complaints not resolved by other means.
 Microsoft is subject to the investigatory and enforcement powers of the U.S. Federal Trade Commission (FTC).

-Our Retention of Personal DataOur Retention of Personal DatamainOurretentionofpersonaldatamoduleSummary
+Top of page Our Retention of Personal DataOur Retention of Personal Data

 Microsoft retains personal data for as long as necessary to provide the products and fulfill the transactions you have requested, or for other essential purposes such as complying with our legal obligations, resolving disputes, and enforcing our agreements.
 Because these needs can vary for different data types in the context of different products, actual retention periods can vary significantly.
 The criteria used to determine the retention periods include: